 Mild traumatic brain injuries may be less noticeable than more severe cases.
-However, this does not mean that a mild traumatic brain injury victim will have less symptoms, pains and medical expenses than a person who has suffered a severe traumatic brain injury.
+However, this does not mean that a mild traumatic brain injury victim will have fewer symptoms, pains, and medical expenses than a person who has suffered a severe traumatic brain injury.
 As a result, claims involving such injuries may be more challenging to prove in order to pursue financial compensation.
 Consequently, San Jose victims of mild traumatic brain injuries should speak with a seasoned personal injury lawyer right away.
 Make sure the attorney you hire has the experience you need by asking them direct questions about their cases.
-Neglecting to hire an experienced lawyer in the wake of a catastrophic injury can result in a lifetime of costly medical expenses, lost wages and other health complications.
+Neglecting to hire an experienced lawyer in the wake of a catastrophic injury can result in a lifetime of costly medical expenses, lost wages, and other health complications.
 At Shea & Shea – A Professional Law Corporation, our personal injury attorneys understand the ins and outs of these types of cases and can work diligently to pursue compensation for you.
 Call our office today at (408) 292-2434 for additional information.

 The Symptoms Of A Mild Traumatic Brain Injury Often Range In Severity